Adzuki Beans Burger (Vegetarian “Beef” Burger)

 Ingredients

-- ⅔ cup Adzuki beans previously soaked for at least 5 hours (it is best to let them soak overnight)
+- ⅔ cup adzuki beans previously soaked for at least 5 hours (best soaked overnight)

 - 1 onion chopped